gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

       currency": "USD"
 ```

 This part is strictly dependent of the Mobile Money API API that is being used.
 The requests and responses must contain all the field that is mandatory by the API, like X-Date, content-type and fields in the body.
-For this test case, you can check the mandatory values directly in the MM API definition here: [https://developer.mobilemoneyapi.io/1.2/oas3/22537#/operations/Accounts/accountsIdentifierTypeIdentifierGET](https://developer.mobilemoneyapi.io/1.2/oas3/22537#/operations/Accounts/accountsIdentifierTypeIdentifierGET)
+For this test case, you can check the mandatory values directly in the Mobile Money API definition here: [https://developer.mobilemoneyapi.io/1.2/oas3/22537#/operations/Accounts/accountsIdentifierTypeIdentifierGET](https://developer.mobilemoneyapi.io/1.2/oas3/22537#/operations/Accounts/accountsIdentifierTypeIdentifierGET)

 Also here we can make default values for the Test Case or rely on environment variables making the tests more dynamic.
-For example, the uri definition can use values from environment variables **IDENTIFYERTYPE** and **IDENTIFIER** if they are provided or just use the default values **accountid** and **2000**.
+For example, the URI definition can use values from environment variables **IDENTIFYERTYPE** and **IDENTIFIER** if they are provided or just use the default values **accountid** and **2000**.

 ## Putting all Together